Find Affordable College Courses

 $8,736 Average Tuition & Fees

 North Idaho College landed the #9 spot in the 2023 rankings for the best value allied health professions programs.
-Located in the city of Coeur d'Alene, NIC is a public school with a small student population.
+Located in the city of Coeur d'Alene, NIC is a public college with a small student population.

 Read full report on Allied Health Professions at North Idaho College